 The famous sculpture of Molly Malone who “wheeled her wheelbarrow through the streets broad and narrow” in the 1700’s, and who also plied the oldest trade in the book by night, attracts as much attention today as this infamous fishmonger character did in her lifetime - no doubt owing to her beautifully large…..eyes.
-Learn more about Molly Malone and other wonderful characters and stories, as well as our intriguing local and national mythology, legends and traditions on our Fables and Folklore Free Tour in Dublin.
+Learn more about Molly Malone and other wonderful characters and stories, as well as our intriguing local and national mythology, legends and traditions on our Fables and Folklore Free Tour

 The statue of one of the greatest writers ever to come out of this island lies facing his childhood home in Merrion Square.
 It is the only coloured sculptures in Dublin city, fitting for one of its most colourful characters.
 The Oscar Wilde statue is a great stop for a photograph in Dublin, and although we don’t encourage climbing monuments, we think Oscar wouldn’t be opposed to his likeness his statue getting a cuddle for a good photo

 The Millennium Spire of Light probably isn’t the most beautiful, or the most meaningful sculpture in all of Dublin, but let’s face it you can hardly miss it.
 It’s 120m high and stands over the entire city centre.
 This is one of the most photographed places in Dublin, so you may as well get creative with it and get a great photo.

 Howth lies a 30min train ride to the north of Dublin Bay and is definitely one of the most beautiful places to visit in all of Dublin, not to mention one of the best places for photographs.
 Whether you venture along the 6km cliff walk around the peninsula or just want to stay close to the harbour, Howth is a must when visiting Dublin.